aryanmsr/MealPlan/README.md

 ![MealPlan Banner](assets/banner.jpg)

-**MealPlan** is a personalized meal recommendation application designed to help you meet my dietary goals.
-I built this tool to assis me in planning my meals effectively and meet my dietary goals using a combination of nutritional science and machine learning.
+**MealPlan** is a personalized meal recommendation tool I built to help assist me in planning my meals effectively and meet my dietary goals using a combination of nutritional science and machine learning.

 ## Features